 7. Scan as you shop or add up as you go

 My local Tesco and Asda both have ‘Scan as you Shop’ and ‘Scan and Go’ hand held scanners.
 I love it as I can keep an eye on my spending and bag my shopping as I go.
 It’s a great way to stick to your list and your budget.
 There is always the option of adding up your shopping on your calculator as you go round the shop but it’s a little more difficult to do if you’re shopping on your own.

 8. Don’t make assumptions

 Don’t assume that something is better because something has a fancier label or a jazzier name.
 We often think we are getting better quality goods when in reality, we are sometimes paying more for the packaging.
-Take tins of chopped tomatoes as an example, they all contain around 60-65% tomatoes, tomato juice and citric acid yet prices differ hugely.
+Take tins of chopped tomatoes as an example, regardless of the branding, they all contain around 60-65% tomatoes, tomato juice and citric acid yet prices differ hugely.

 Also, don’t assume because something is on offer that the supermarket are going to draw your attention to it.
 Sometimes they will, other times they won’t.
-Like this deodorant, two tins, same brand, same prices but different sizes yet it doesn’t stand out with a big colourful sticker, there’s just small writing saying Roll Back, luckily these were next to each other so a lot more noticeable for shoppers.
+Like this deodorant, two tins, same brand, same prices but different sizes… yet it doesn’t stand out with a big colourful sticker.
+Instead, there’s just small writing saying Roll Back.
+Luckily these were next to each other so a lot more noticeable for shoppers.

 9. Shop World Foods

 You can often get amazing savings in the world food aisle, especially on things like herbs and spices.
 Of course, the supermarket don’t put all the spices on the same aisle so most people wanting some dried chilli flakes would head to the regular herbs and spices section.
 A 37g pot of Asda cumin seeds costs 89p, not bad compared to the Schwartz alternative 35g pot for £1.65.
 However, just a few aisles down you can get a 100g bag of cumin seeds for 67p!